sswares/weazbootgradle/README.md

 them into the build lifecycle is even more difficult.
 I'm pretty good at it, so this is my shot at doing it on this stack for the last time.
 I also want to be able to utilize the tools in my IDE, so all tools should be configured so that they can be run using standalone ide tools.
 That is important.

-##
+--
+###Tooling
 ####Java
 #####Spring Boot
 The project comes with a pretty sane **Spring Boot** gradle setup.
 It has a lot of _spring-boot-starters_ included and already has an index.html configured with app.js built from the attached **Angular** sources.
 It is similar to what you would get from the _spring initializer_, but with some tweaks.

 #####Testing
 The build has some additional testing tasks for launching **jUnit** category annotated test suites.
 Also includes extra test tools.

 #####Checkstyle
 The build runs check on the code base as part of the build lifecycle.
 It is pre-configured with a modified version of Google's checkstyle configuration.
-The intellij project is configured to be able to run this checkstyle variant from the Checkstyle intellij plugin.
+The **Intellij** project is configured to be able to run this checkstyle variant from the Checkstyle **Intellij** plugin.
 The project contains a Code Style xml configuration that matches the style rules in the checkstyle configurations.
 Can be easily modified as needed.

-##
+--
 ####Javascript
 #####Node / NPM Install
 Using a few new **Gradle** plugins, the first ```./gradlew build``` run will install **node.js** and pull down